 While life on the streets was not easy, Sofi managed to get by on her own for over a year.
+She survived on shoplifting from various cafés, stores and supermarkets, the free sample stands was something she often visited.
 Her thieving skills improved a lot and with her short stature she could easily play the role of an innocent young child and disappear in crowds or behind corners.
 She learnt that staying in the same place for too long wasn’t ideal, so she was often on the move, circulating between places to stay at and steal from.

 In the early fall, Sofi developed a nasty cough.
 Together with a fever and a body that generally felt very wrought, she felt sick like a dog.
 Unbeknownst to her, she caught pneumonia.
 She’d been sick before and thought she could simply power through it, but she kept getting worse and worse.
 After struggling to stay awake and find something to eat, she passed out on the streets.

 When she came to, she found herself in a hospital.
 This is where she met Ellie, a doctor of imposing size, who had cured her of her illness.
 Ellie was curious about who Sofi was, since the hospital couldn’t let a child back out on the streets without knowing there’d be anybody to take care of her.
 Sofi didn’t want to tell her anything, but Ellie’s genuine concern about her made her soften up a little and give up her name.